Limited Partnerships – What, Why, and How?

 How do you form an LP?

 As with LLCs, formation is fairly simple.
 In California and Texas, you register your LP with the Secretary of State by filing a certificate and paying the fee.
 Although neither state explicitly requires a partnership agreement, the partners should set forth their agreements and understandings in a writing.
+This should include economic terms as to distributions and allocations, management authority, transfer restrictions, exit rights, and fiduciary duties.

 Families often use LPs as an estate planning device (or pseudo-estate planning device, depending on whom you ask).
 If a family has a business (no matter the entity type: partnership, LLC, etc.), those operating the business may form a family limited partnership ("FLP"), in which the business is the general partner, or the parents are the general partners, and the children or other family members are the limited partners.
 This can get complex, especially if the goal is to avoid tax liability, so consulting with an estate planning attorney and an accountant is critical.

-Historically, they've been common for real estate developers.
 Apparently, they are also fairly common in film production, Disney's Silver Screen Partners being the most prominent of which I'm aware.

 Quick Summary: LPs are often attractive to investors, and sometimes to families as a wealth transfer device.
 And you can always form an LLC or corporation to act as the general partner (that is, you can form an entity to serve as the general partner, while you still have limited liability).